 There is nothing quite as uncomfortable while hiking, backpacking, and camping as getting soaked through in an unexpected rainstorm.
 Waterproof hiking pants are essential for anyone planning to spend time outdoors, especially in places where rain is common.
-Most waterproof hiking pants are designed to be worn over a base layer or additional outdoor clothing – think of them like a rain coat for your legs!
+Most waterproof hiking pants are designed to be worn over a base layer or hiking pants/leggings – think of them like a rain coat for your legs!
 They need to be tough, easy to take on and off, not weight much, and of course, be waterproof!

 - Things to consider when choosing waterproof pants for hiking

 - The best women’s waterproof hiking pants

 Summary of the best waterproof pants in 2024

 Take a look at the quick comparison of the best waterproof pants for men and women, with more info on each later in the article.

 Disclaimer: We use affiliate links and may receive a small commission on purchases.

 |Patagonia Torrentshell Pants